Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 ## Clone a repository

-Instead of making an empty directory and running `git init` to initialize it, Alice uses [`git clone`](https://git-scm.com/docs/git-clone) to copy your repo.
-Since she's already on your household Wi-Fi network, she can mount the directory as a network share; for now (and for the sake of simplicity) we make an ordinary directory named "Alice" to take the place of her home directory.
-You're probably in your working tree project directory, so you need to change to the parent directory first.
+The proper way to copy a repo is to *clone* it with the [`git clone`](https://git-scm.com/docs/git-clone) command.
+To simulate Alice cloning your repo, you'll create a directory named "Alice" on your computer and clone your project directory into there.
+In real life, you could accomplish this by setting up a network share or a remote reachable by URL.
+Or you could copy your project directory onto a thumb drive and let Alice copy it onto her computer.

 1. Create a directory named "Alice" to clone the repo into.
-It must *not* be a subdirectory of your project directory, so `cd` up to the parent directory first so "Alice" is a sibling of "Cats."
+It must *not* be a subdirectory of your project directory, so `cd` up to the parent directory from your project directory so "Alice" is a sibling of the project directory.
 Then `cd` into the "Alice" directory:

 	```bash
 	cd ..